setarehhiradyaghootleila/Security-Door-Locker/README.md

 ---

-## Author
+## 👥 Authors

+Developed collaboratively by:

-Developed by Soheil Ahmadi
+- Soheil Ahmadi
+- Omid Menbari

 Open-source project for educational and development purposes.